CSHVienna/hyper_fair/README.md

 For a more detailed guide and practical examples, see [example.ipynb](example.ipynb).

-## Comparison with FA*IR
+## Comparison with FA*IR<a name="fair">

 Finally, in the paper we mention that our method to compute the adjusted parameter for multiple tests is more efficient than the one implemented in [FA*IR](https://arxiv.org/abs/1706.06368) because it doesn't rely on the linear search of the optimal parameter.

-To support our claim, we show the differences in speed (right plot below) between our method (in red) and the method implemented in the paper by Zehlike et al..
+To support our claim, we show the differences in speed (right plot below) between our method (in red) and the method implemented in the [companion repository](https://github.com/fair-search/fairsearch-fair-python) of the paper by Zehlike et al..
 In particular, we show the elapsed time (in seconds) using a log-log plot, as a function of the length of the ranking.
 For our Monte Carlo algorithm, we fixed the number of experiments to $100000$.

 ![Logo](comparison.png)